Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 | Candidate fit | Controlled dev or CI jobs | Container-shaped untrusted jobs | Tenant-isolated general-purpose execution | Constrained plugins or deterministic transforms |

-Many teams do not build sandbox infrastructure from scratch.
+Many teams don't build sandbox infrastructure from scratch.
 They rent ephemeral runtimes from a managed service and call them over an SDK.
 The hosted choice is still the same architecture decision: what isolation tier do you need, how much Linux compatibility do you need, and how much operational work do you want to own?

 Their documentation illustrates a common hosted pattern: provision an isolated environment, run code through an SDK, and read back stdout or stderr.
 Features, limits, pricing, and implementation details change quickly, so verify current provider documentation before hard-coding platform assumptions.